carbon-language/carbon-lang/docs/design/README.md

 which is Carbon's non-null pointer type.

-Carbon will work to have idiomatic vocabulary _view_ types for common data structures like `std::string_view` and `std::span` map transparently between C++ and the Carbon equivalents, including data layout so that even pointers to these types translate seamlessly.
-This will be contingent on a suitable C++ ABI for those types (potentially by re-compiling the C++ code with a customized ABI).
+Carbon will work to have idiomatic vocabulary _view_ types for common data structures, like `std::string_view` and `std::span`, map transparently between C++ and the Carbon equivalents.
+This will include data layout so that even pointers to these types translate seamlessly, contingent on a suitable C++ ABI for those types, potentially by re-compiling the C++ code with a customized ABI.
 We will also explore how to expand coverage to similar view types in other libraries.

 However, Carbon's containers will be distinct from the C++ standard library